Pawel82S/glTF2/README.md

 main :: proc () {
     // Set options for gltf2 parser.
-    // is_glb will gltf2 package if file is in binary format.
+    // is_glb must be set to true if file is in binary format.
 Most likely it will have "*.glb" suffix.
 By default it's gltf or JSON file format.
     // delete_content set to true will delete bytes provided in procedure call.
 This is what 'load_from_file' does.
     // parse_uris will try to parse all URI links, this will take CPU time to do so it's not default option. options := gltf2.Options{ is_glb = [true/false(default)], delete_content = [true/false(default)], parse_uris = [true/false(default)] }